-Many South Australian families have a connection with us through significant events of the past, including the joy of weddings and baptisms here or the sadness of funeral farewells, as well as through the wider ministry of the church over many decades.
+Many South Australian families have a connection with St Augustine’s through significant events in their past.
+This includes the joy of weddings and baptisms or the sadness of funeral farewells.
+It is also through the wider ministry of the church over many decades.

 Our church has 2 distinct but united ministries based on language.
-The English ministry revolves around our 9am service on Sundays.
+The English ministry revolves around our 9 am service on Sundays.
 The Mandarin ministry revolves around our 11am service.